core-wg/senml-spec/draft-ietf-core-senml.md

 Sum:
 : Integrated sum of the values over time.
 Optional.
-This field is in the units specified in the Unit value multiplied by seconds.
+This field is in the unit specified in the Unit value multiplied by seconds.

 Time:
 : Time when value was recorded.
 Optional.